AaronVikta/disney-clone/README.md

-This project is an implementation of the disney plus web app. built using React, Redux and Firebase.
+This project is an implementation of the disney plus web app. built using React, Redux and Firebase with lots of inspiration from cleverprogramer (grateful)

 ## Available Scripts